Zuckerberg says Facebook's future is going big on private chats

 Facebook shares rose 0.7 percent on Wednesday.
 Shares in Snap Inc, which owns messaging app Snapchat, ended down more than 2 percent.

-Zuckerberg acknowledged that the public may be sceptical about Facebook’s privacy push given the company does not have a “strong reputation for building privacy protective services.”
+Zuckerberg acknowledged that the public may be skeptical about Facebook’s privacy push given the company does not have a “strong reputation for building privacy protective services.”

 Lawmakers, users and investors have expressed concerns over the last two years that Facebook is not doing enough to safeguard user data after a series of breaches and privacy bugs.